franchsli/whatsapp_clone_django/README.md

 - Check what happens when contact user send a message and htmx.ajax runs anyway.
 - Make a way to handle image decoding (async way).
-- Make it so when a message gets updated or deleted, the other user will be able to see the message edition or deletion in real time.
+- Make it so when a message gets updated or deleted, the other user will be able to see the message edition (add 'edited' field in message model to do this) or deletion in real time.
 (This has to be with the way the chat  and it's message are displayed)
 - When a user is creating a new chat and selects more than a contact, the modal form title should change to 'create group' and a new input should appear that has the label